Skip to main content

 FRPG 1070-22

-Methods of Critical Analysis: Shaking Up Shakespeare
+Methods of Critical Analysis

 This course introduces students to a range of theoretical methodologies used by creative writers and literary scholars.
 While each section of the course may focus on a different theme or on a different group of primary texts, all sections encourage students to learn and to apply a variety of methods with the goal of crafting critical analyses of literature.